OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - Speech recognition
 - the TV provider

-For more details, check the [archived App Programming Guide for iOS](https://developer.apple.com/library/archive/documentation/iPhone/Conceptual/iPhoneOSProgrammingGuide/ExpectedAppBehaviors/ExpectedAppBehaviors.html#//apple_ref/doc/uid/TP40007072-CH3-SW7 "Data and resources protected by system authorization settings") and the article "[Protecting the User's Privacy](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy "Protecting the User's Privacy")" at Apple's Developer Documentation.
+As you can see, both types of app capabilities mostly involve personal data, therefore being a matter of protecting the user's privacy.
+See the articles ["Protecting the User's Privacy"](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy "Protecting the User's Privacy") and ["Accessing Protected Resources"](https://developer.apple.com/documentation/uikit/core_app/protecting_the_user_s_privacy/accessing_protected_resources?language=objc "Accessing Protected Resources") in Apple Developer Documentation for more details.

-Even though Apple urges to protect the privacy of the user and be [very clear on how to ask permissions](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/ "Requesting Permissions"), it can still be the case that an app requests too many permissions.
+Even though Apple urges to protect the privacy of the user and to be [very clear on how to ask permissions](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/ "Requesting Permissions"), it can still be the case that an app requests too many of them for non-obvious reasons.

+In addition, when collecting or simply handling (e.g. caching) sensitive data, an app should provide proper mechanisms to give the user control over it, e.g. to be able to revoke access or to delete it.
+However, sensitive data might not only be stored or cached but also sent over the network.
+In both cases, it has to be ensured that the app properly follows the appropriate best practices, which in this case involve implementing proper data protection and transport security.
+More information on how to protect this kind of data can be found in the chapters "Data Storage" and "Network APIs", respectively.

 ##### Device Capabilities

-An app might have a set of device capabilities, which can be required by the developer in order to run the app.
-They are used by App Store and by iTunes to ensure that only compatible devices are listed and therefore are allowed to download the app.
-For example, a developer might want to exclude devices like e.g. iPod or iPads lacking of the `telephony` capability or which are non-BLE (Bluetooth Low Energy) capable because the app is completely BLE dependent.
-According to the [archived iOS Device Compatibility Reference](https://developer.apple.com/library/archive/documentation/DeviceInformation/Reference/iOSDeviceCompatibility/DeviceCompatibilityMatrix/DeviceCompatibilityMatrix.html "iOS Device Compatibility Matrix"), BLE is available on the iPhone 4S and up, so nowadays this restriction would not be of much help apart from the case of apps targeting very old devices.
-However, this might be still relevant for newer capabilities like `nfc` which are only available starting on the iPhone 7 (and iOS 11).
-See the app "NFC TagInfo" [in the App Store](https://itunes.apple.com/us/app/nfc-taginfo-by-nxp/id1246143596 "NFC TagInfo by NXP") for an example of this restriction.

-Device capabilities are specified in the `Info.plist` file of the app.
-For example, typically you'll find the `armv7` capability, meaning that the app is compiled only for the armv7 instruction set, or if it’s a 32/64-bit universal app.
+Device capabilities are used by App Store and by iTunes to ensure that only compatible devices are listed and therefore are allowed to download the app.
+They are specified in the `Info.plist` file of the app under the [`UIRequiredDeviceCapabilities`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/iPhoneOSKeys.html#//apple_ref/doc/plist/info/UIRequiredDeviceCapabilities "UIRequiredDeviceCapabilities") key.

 ```xml
 <key>UIRequiredDeviceCapabilities</key>